Military and Overseas Citizens

 Request an Absentee Ballot

 UOCAVA voters may request that an absentee ballot be sent by mail or by electronic means.
-The ballot delivery system called Ballot Safe will be used again in 2016 which will allow eligible active duty military and overseas voters to receive their absentee ballot through a secure online website.
+The ballot delivery system called Ballot Safe will allow eligible active duty military and overseas voters to receive their absentee ballot through a secure online website.
 After a qualified voter has requested an absentee ballot, the voter will receive a confirmation email with instructions on how to log into the secure site.
 The voter will download the ballot and other necessary documents, such as a Voter Statement, instructions and envelope templates.
 After marking the ballot before the polls close in Arkansas on election day, the voter will mail it back to their County Clerk.
 Ballots from UOCAVA voters must be received no later than ten (10) days after the election.
-The deadline for the Preferential Primary Elections and the Nonpartisan General Election 5:00p.m. on March 11, 2016.
-The deadline for the General Election and Nonpartisan Runoff Election is 5:00 p.m. on November 18, 2016.
+The deadline for the General Election and Nonpartisan Runoff Election is 5:00 p.m. on November 13, 2020.

 After the ballot is mailed, the voter can check back on the secure site to track the status of the ballot and confirm when it has been received by their County Clerk.

 Because there is not sufficient time after the votes are counted on Election Day to send another absentee ballot to UOCAVA voters, a “Special Runoff Ballot” is provided with the absentee ballot.
 Complete the special runoff ballot, at the same time as voting your election ballot, and it will be tabulated in the event that there is a runoff election.
 Indicate your first-choice by marking the number “1” in the space provided beside the candidate’s name, indicate the second choice by marking the number “2” in the space provided beside the candidate’s name, and the third choice by marking the number “3” in the space provided beside the candidate’s name and so on.